asynx-dev/www/src/_posts/2021-03-16-wsl-offline.md

-After installing the package, you can find the installed software by typing `Ubuntu` in Windows Start menu search. **However** in my case, I couldn't start the Ubuntu WSL and got the `The service has not been started.` error as shown in below.
+After installing the package, you can find the installed software by typing `Ubuntu` in Windows Start menu search. **However** in my case, I couldn't start the Ubuntu WSL and got the `The service has not been started.` error as shown below.
 This is probably related to version of Windows 10.

 ![WSL The service has not been started error](/assets/images/blog/21/1-wsl-error.png)